Royal forest: New Forest

 The New Forest is home to the British cultural minority known as New Forest Commoners.
 An Act was passed to remove the deer in 1851, but abandoned when it was realised that the deer were needed to keep open the unwooded "lawns" of the forest.
 An attempt was made to develop the forest for growing wood by a rolling programme of inclosures.
 In 1875, a Select committee of the House of Commons recommended against this, leading to the passage of the New Forest Act 1877, which limited the Crown's right to inclose, regulated common rights, and reconstituted the Court of Verderers.
 A further Act was passed in 1964.
 This forest is also managed by Forestry England.

 Sherwood Forest

-A forest since the end of the Ice Age (as attested by pollen sampling cores), Sherwood Forest National Nature Reserve today encompasses 423.2 hectares, (1,045 acres) surrounding the village of Edwinstowe, the site of Thoresby Hall.
+A forest since the end of the Ice Age (as attested by pollen sampling cores), Sherwood Forest National Nature Reserve today encompasses 423.2 hectares, (1,045 acres) surrounding the Nottinghamshire village of Edwinstowe.
+The reserve has the highest concentration of ancient trees in Europe.